EllieChen-Git/React-Concepts/README.md

 **1. Passed to components vs Initialised within components:**

 - Props are a component's configuration that can be passed from parent to child component (similar to function parameters).
 - States are directly initialised and managed within the component (similar to variables declared within a function).
-State is private and fully controlled by the component, and it cannot be accessed/modified outside of the component.
+State is private and fully controlled by the component, and it cannot be accessed/modified outside the component.

 **2. Static data vs dynamic data:**